gazette/core/docs/brokers-journalspecs.rst

         ... etc ...

-An applied revision value ``-1`` can be used to explicitly signal that the Etcd store revision should be ignored.
+An applied revision value ``-1`` can be used to explicitly signal that the Etcd stored revision should be ignored.
 This is helpful when the desired source-of-truth for a set of JournalSpecs is versioned source control, and applying those specs should always overwrite any existing Etcd versions.